Damarice/alx-system_engineering-devops/0x00-shell_basics/README.md

+ script that Display current directory contents.

+Long format

-script that display current directory contents.
-Long format. with user and group IDs displayed numerically.
+with user and group IDs displayed numerically

 And hidden files (starting with .)